paubernado/urchin-microbiome-hmsc/METHODS.md

 Methods section changes, grep for it in `pipeline/` and `R/` before editing prose — if the value only lives in this file's memory and not in the code, the pipeline is not actually reproducing what the paper claims.
+**How to keep this file honest:** whenever a number in the manuscript's Methods section changes, grep for it in `pipeline/` and `R/` before editing prose — if the value only lives in this file's memory and not in the code, the pipeline is not actually reproducing what the paper claims.